Travis Demeritte: 2020

 Demeritte started the 2020 season in the Tigers’ alternate training site, which replaced the minor leagues in the COVID-19 shortened season.
 He was called up from the training site on July 31, 2020, to replace an injured player.
 Overall with the 2020 Detroit Tigers, Demeritte batted .172 with no home runs and 4 RBIs in 18 games.

 2021

 On February 5, 2021, Demeritte was designated for assignment following the signing of Jonathan Schoop.

 Atlanta Braves (second stint)

 On February 12, 2021, Demeritte was claimed off waivers by the Atlanta Braves.
-On February 21, 2021, Demeritte was outrighted off of the 40-man roster and assigned to the Triple-A Gwinnett Stripers.
+On February 21, Demeritte was outrighted off of the 40-man roster and assigned to the Triple-A Gwinnett Stripers.
 Demeritte hit .282/.363/.575 with 21 home runs and 57 RBI in 81 games for Triple-A Gwinnett.

 On November 6, 2021, the Braves selected Demeritte's contract to the 40-man roster, and on April 20, 2022, the Braves called Demeritte up from the minors.
 On April 29, Demeritte hit an inside-the-park home run against the Texas Rangers, the first inside-the-park home run in Globe Life Field history.

 On August 16, 2022, Demeritte was designated for assignment.
+He cleared waivers and was sent outright to Triple-A Gwinnett on August 19.
 On October 17, Demeritte elected free agency.

+Southern Maryland Blue Crabs

+On July 14, 2024, Demeritte signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+In 22 games for the Blue Crabs, he slashed .221/.365/.351 with two home runs, five RBI, and two stolen bases.
+Demeritte was released by the team on August 25.

+Charleston Dirty Birds

+On April 24, 2025, Demeritte signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+In 83 appearances for the Dirty Birds, he batted .232/.311/.377 with eight home runs, 33 RBI, and 10 stolen bases.
+Demeritte was released by Charleston on August 19.